 However, I also think it is important to manage those fears and concerns and inject a healthy dose of realism into them.

-It is completely natural to be concerned about the potential risks out there but is is so important to have a realistic balance about that risk and prepare for them in a sensible and practical way.
+It is completely natural to be concerned about the potential risks out there but is is so important to have a realistic balance about that risk and prepare for it in a sensible and practical way.
 Where many people go wrong is when they allow those fears to become all consuming and dictate their actions.

 Listen to the mainstream media and you will think that the world has descended into a crazed civil war where the entire population of every given country wants to kidnap, rape, murder, rob or scam you – not necessarily in that order – the second you get off the plane.

 The truth is the reality of travel is somewhere in the middle of those extremes, but for the vast majority of people the vast majority of the time it is far closer to the former rather than the latter on a sliding scale.

 Let’s for a moment just look at the statistics here.
 According to the Office For National Statistics and The Foreign Commonwealth Office for example, the evidence shows that out of the 4 million UK citizens who travelled abroad between 2014 and 2015 (the latest specific statistics on consular assistance for travellers available at the time of writing), only 19, 244 travellers needed consular assistance after becoming the victim of a crime worldwide, and that is for a wide range of issues, including non crimes such as losing a passport.